 The authors also talk about the power of crowdsourcing platforms such as Wikistrat, an online network of about a thousand experts with backgrounds in politics, the military, and academia.
 Clients of this service give questions to the crowd of experts who then work through the problem together.

-Market research has obviously been impacted by technology as well.
-How many different types of news scanning services, social media analysis platforms, and self-service survey platforms exist?
+Market research has been impacted by technology as well.
+Think of how many different types of news scanning services, social media analysis options, and self-service survey platforms are out there.
 There is also a wide range of services that support the creation of insight communities.
 Many companies have taken advantage of insight communities to solicit feedback and ideas for new products directly from their customers and potential customers.